Drupal 7 upgrade options

 Drupal 11

 We've written an informative guide on Drupal 10's features as well as Drupal 11 release announcement and description of features.
 Make sure you've gone through these posts as well as the detailed Drupal 10 upgrade guide to gain a deeper understanding of what features and upgrade paths are available for the latest versions of Drupal CMS.
+There's also a very detailed Drupal webforms guide we've written that you might find useful.

 Drupal 7 risks after 5 January 2025